 If it involves J.P.
 Morgan Chase Bank, it'll show up as JPMCB.
 This is because of a recent name change in the last few years by Chase from Chase Bank to JPMCB for credit reporting purposes.
 The credit bureaus are shortening the name to the acronym so from here on out, all Chase Bank related credit reporting will show up as JPMCB Card Services.

 How to Remove JPMCB Inquiries?

 If it a soft inquiry, there's no reason to get it removed.
 Soft inquiries don't affect your credit score so there's nothing to worry about.

-If it a hard inquiry and you didn't apply for a credit card, you can go through the normal dispute channels with that credit bureau.
+If it a hard inquiry and you didn't apply for a credit card, you can get the hard inquiry removed.
+This typically means you go through the normal dispute channels with that credit bureau.
 You should also look for a line of credit with the same account number as it's possible a thief applied for and was approved for a credit card in your name.

 I would also review the other bureaus to see if they have similar information.
 You always want to dispute inaccurate information, even if you think it'll help your score because you never know what can happen.

 If you're looking for a new Chase card, the Chase Freedom Unlimited card is one that gives you unlimited 1.5% cash back on all purchases.
 It also offers a $200 bonus after you spend $500 on purchases in the first three months of having the card – all with no annual fee.